USER MANUAL 6H860AX FAGOR

 Maintenance and cleaning

 3.1 Cleaning the accessories.
 The accessories are dishwasher-safe.
-To wash them up by hand, use ordinary detergent.
+To wash them by hand, use ordinary detergent.
 Leave them to soak for easier cleaning.

 Non-pyrolytic ovens